-- 1. The auditors' report expresses an unqualified opinion on the financial statements of the City of Waltham, Massachusetts. - No significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+- 1. The auditors' report expresses an unqualified opinion on the financial statements of the City of Waltham, Massachusetts. - 2.
+No significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the City of Waltham, Massachusetts, were disclosed during the audit. - 4.
-No significant deficiencies relating to the audit of the major federal award programs is reported in the Report on Compliance with Requirements Applicable to Each Major Program and on Internal Control over Compliance in Accordance with OMB Circular A-133. - 5.
+No significant deficiencies relating to the audit of the major federal award programs are reported in the Report on Compliance with Requirements that could have a direct and material effect on each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133. - 5.
 The auditors' report on compliance for the major federal award programs for the City of Waltham, Massachusetts, expresses an unqualified opinion. - No audit findings were required to be reported in accordance with Section 510(a) of OMB Circular A-133. - 7.
 The programs tested as major grants include: